Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 as an adaptor for starting the top-level main coroutine.
 It is intended primarily to be used in `main()` functions and tests.

-> To get a better understanding, watch [this video about coroutines](https://www.youtube.com/watch?v=zEZc5AmHQhk) on the Kotlin YouTube channel.
+> To get a better understanding, watch [this video about coroutines](https://www.youtube.com/watch?v=zEZc5AmHQhk).
 >
 {type="tip"}